Rutgers Scarlet Knights football

-The Rutgers Scarlet Knights football team represents Rutgers University in the Football Bowl Subdivision (FBS) of the National Collegiate Athletics Association (NCAA).
-Rutgers competes as a member of the East Division of the Big Ten Conference.
+The Rutgers Scarlet Knights football program represents Rutgers, The State University of New Jersey in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA).
+Rutgers competes as a member of the Big Ten Conference.
 Prior to joining the Big Ten, the Scarlet Knights were a member of the American Athletic Conference (formerly the Big East Conference) from 1991 to 2013.
 Rutgers plays its home games at SHI Stadium, in Piscataway, New Jersey.
 The team is currently led by head coach Greg Schiano.
-The Rutgers Scarlet Knights football team is notable for playing in the first ever intercollegiate football game in 1869, in which the Rutgers Scarlet Knights defeated the Princeton Tigers by a score of 6–4.
+The Scarlet Knights football team is also notable for playing in the first college football game in 1869, in which the Scarlet Knights won by the score 6–4.

 History

 Early history (1869–1958)

-On November 6, 1869, Rutgers University and Princeton University competed in the first ever intercollegiate football game.
-The site for the contest was a small plot of land where the College Avenue stands on Rutgers' campus in New Brunswick, New Jersey.
-The structure of the game resembled more of a rugby-style contest in which players were allowed to kick and bat the ball with their fists and hands, instead of modern-day football.
+On November 6, 1869, Rutgers University and Princeton University competed in the first intercollegiate football game.
+The site for the contest was a small plot of land on what is now College Avenue on Rutgers' campus in New Brunswick, New Jersey.
+The structure of the game resembled more of a soccer and rugby-style contest in which players were allowed to kick and bat the ball with their fists and hands, instead of modern-day football.
 At the time, Rutgers was referred to as the Queensmen, a homage to the school's chartered name of Queen's College.
 The Rutgers squad was captained by William J. Leggett and donned scarlet kerchiefs atop their heads in an effort to distinguish between the two teams.
 Rutgers won the contest by a score of 6–4.

 A week after the first game was held in New Brunswick, Rutgers visited Princeton for a second matchup.
 This time, Princeton prevailed by a score of 8–0.
 Rutgers and Princeton had planned for a third game in the 1869 season, but the contest never took place due to fears that the games were interfering with the students' studies.
 Thus, both schools would end the season with a record of 1–1.
 From 1929 to 1975, Rutgers was a member of the Middle Three Conference, which consisted of a round-robin against Lafayette College and Lehigh University.

 J. Wilder Tasker served as the head football coach of the Queensmen football program for seven seasons, from 1931 to 1937.
 Under his leadership, the Scarlet Knights compiled a record of 31–27–5.
 Tasker was replaced by Harvey Harman, who led the team from 1938 through the 1940s and into the 1950s (Rutgers did not field a football team from 1942 to 1946 due to World War II).
-Harman's record at Rutgers is 33–26–1 in a total of 14 seasons.
+Harvey Harman's record was 33–26–1 in a total of 14 seasons.
 Succeeding Tasker was John Stiegman, who compiled a record of 22–15 in four seasons.

 Starting in 1940, the 'conference champion' received the Little Brass Cannon.
-Following Lehigh's capture of the Little Brass Cannon in 1951, Rutgers became an independent team in 1952, but still played Lafayette and the Middle Three round-robin in 1953.
+Following Lehigh's capture of the Little Brass Cannon in 1951, Rutgers became an independent team in 1952, Rutgers still played games against Lafayette and the Middle Three round-robin in the 1953 season.